Accidentally Formatted Your Drive?

 Deleting a partition or reformatting to a different file system (NTFS to APFS, etc.) just creates new file system structures.
 The old data remains underneath until overwritten.

-Recovery outlook: Excellent (90%+).
-Old file system can often be reconstructed.
+Recovery outlook: Excellent.
+Old file system can often be fully reconstructed if no new data was written.

 Secure Erase / DoD Wipe